DavinCNorgard/DavinCNorgard/README.md

 # Davin Norgard

-Hello!

 I have been developing code, creating fun projects, and purseuing computer science studies for the last 3 years.
 Im a creator at heart and have always enjoyed making my own projects.
 A handful of those projects are on here along with some assignments as well.

+🔭 I’m currently working on a large RC car robot.
+Using an arduino with bluetooth module and various other components.

 # My GitHub Stats
 <p align="left">